-Earth is where we experience “all our woes and joys.”
+Earth is where we experience all our tears and joys.
 On this one planet we share with every other sentient being we have ever known anything about, it is undeniable that every experience of living includes some sunshine and some rain, some joy and some pain.
 Astonishingly, even the Nazi gas chambers were not able to stop the young from falling madly in love when the soldiers came home.
 All of history’s torture chambers, pedophiles, rapists and killers are unable to stop the laughter of a mother and father with their child, a child with friends, old folks gathering around the family table or any of the other countless millions of expressions of caring and love and joy, happening right now, all over the world.
 This very instant the devils are dying from a thousand-million strokes of laughter.

 Yet are there not a thousand-million tears as well, right now, this very instant?

-I believe it is most probable that a century or two from now the human population will have shrunk to perhaps one or two billion people, from the 7+ billion alive today.
+I believe it is most probable that a century or two from now the human population will have shrunk considerably from the 7+ billion alive today.
 The coming decades promise to be bitter ones, with an increase in suffering all around.